 PUBLIC TRANSIT SERVICE AGREEMENT

-This Public Transit Service Agreement (the “Agreement”) is entered into on this ___ day of_______, between the Town of Colchester, a chartered Vermont municipality with a place of business of 781 Blakely Rd.
-Colchester, Vermont (“Colchester”), and the Green Mountain Transit, a chartered Vermont municipality with a place of business at 15 Industrial Parkway, Burlington, Vermont (“GMT”).
+This Public Transit Service Agreement (the “Agreement”) is entered into on this ___ day of_______, 2026, between the Town of Colchester, a chartered Vermont municipality with a place of business of 781 Blakely Rd.
+Colchester, Vermont (“Colchester”), and the Green Mountain Transit, a chartered Vermont municipality with a place of business at 101 Queen City Park Road, Burlington, Vermont (“GMT”).

-PURPOSE
+SECTION 1: PURPOSE

-This Agreement provides for Colchester’s participation in the funding of certain GMT existing public transit services serving Colchester (Essex Junction and Milton Commuter Route) along VT Route 15 and US Route 7 in Colchester.
+The purpose of this Agreement is to establish the terms for providing public transit service within and for the benefit of Colchester and the surrounding region, including fixed route, demand-response, commuter, paratransit, and other authorized public transit services.
+This Agreement also sets forth Colchester’s funding obligations for certain existing GMT public transit services serving Colchester, including the Essex Junction Route and Franklin County Commuter Route, along VT Route 15 and US Route 7, in Colchester, respectively.

-SECTION 1: TERM AND RENEWAL
+SECTION 2: TERM, RENEWAL

-The term of this Agreement shall commence on July 1, 202 (the “Commencement Date”) and expire on June 30, 2026, unless terminated earlier in accordance with this Agreement.
-Should Colchester become a member of GMT in accordance with GMT’s Charter within the term of this Agreement, this Agreement shall terminate on the initial date of Colchester’s membership in GMT.
+The term of this Agreement shall be ten (10) years, beginning on July 1, 2026 and ending on June 30, 2036, unless earlier terminated or extended in accordance with this Agreement.
+If Colchester does not become a member of GMT prior to the expiration of this Agreement, any extension or renewal of this Agreement shall be on mutually agreeable terms and documented by written amendment and submitted for approval by the Parties’ respective governing bodies by May 21, 2036.

-Continuation beyond the term would require Colchester to become a member of GMT or entering into an additional three-year agreement on mutually acceptable terms prior to May 21, 20.

-Should the Agreement not be renewed after six years, or be terminated prior to expiration, the Milton Commuter will terminate its use of Route 7 through Colchester and the associated stops.
-GMT will pro-rate and proportionally refund Colchester’s financial contribution towards the Milton Commuter based on the temporal gap in service between the agreement’s termination date and the last day of the year of service on the Milton Commuter Route pursuant to this Agreement.

-SECTION 2: AVAILABILITY OF FUNDING
+SECTION 3: AVAILABILITY OF FUNDING

-This Agreement is subject to funding availability from GMT’s current members as well as the above mentioned Federal and State sources.
+This Agreement is subject to funding availability from GMT’s current members and other state and federal sources.

-If Milton’s membership status changes or its share of the Milton Commuter Franklin County Commuter Route service falls below 50% of the local match in years FY21 through FY 26 , GMT or Colchester may request the re-negotiation or termination of this Agreement by providing written notice of termination not less than thirty (30) days prior to the effective date of termination.
-Any re-negotiation of the Agreement shall be mutually agreeable to the GMT member communities and Colchester.
-References to FY or fiscal year in this Agreement are to GMT’s fiscal year.
+If Milton’s membership status changes, or if Milton’s share of the Franklin County Commuter Route service falls below fifty percent (50%) of the local match in any fiscal year from FY27 through FY36, GMT or Colchester may request that the Parties renegotiate or terminate this Agreement pursuant to Section 9.
+Any renegotiation of this Agreement shall be subject to terms mutually agreed upon by GMT, its member communities, and Colchester.

+References to “FY” or “fiscal year” in this Agreement mean GMT’s fiscal year.

-SECTION 3: GMT RESPONSIBILIES
+SECTION 4: GMT RESPONSIBILITIES

 GMT expressly acknowledges, understands, and agrees that:

-GMT shall continue to apply for additional funding to continue the Milton Commuter’s service along Route 7 in Colchester.
+Membership Assistance.
 GMT shall assist Colchester in efforts towards a membership vote should Colchester decide to call a vote on membership in GMT.

-GMT shall, on a quarterly basis, provide Colchester with reports on route and ADA ridership for services operating in Colchester including monthly, annual ridership, and prior year/month ridership.
+Reporting.
+GMT shall, on a quarterly basis, provide Colchester with reports on route and ADA ridership for services operating in Colchester, including monthly, annual ridership, and prior year/month ridership.

-GMT shall comply with all Federal, State and local laws, rules, ordinances, executive orders and other legal requirements that apply to the public transit services provided pursuant to this Agreement.
+Compliance.
+GMT shall comply with all federal, state, and local laws, rules, ordinances, executive orders, and other legal requirements that apply to the public transit services provided pursuant to this Agreement.

+Colchester’s Capital Buy-in Membership Payment.
+GMT acknowledges payment in full of Colchester’s capital buy-in membership payment, in the amount of $40,512, during the 2020-2026 term of the parties’ public transit service agreement.
+This payment fully satisfies any and all capital buy-in requirements that would otherwise be required as a prerequisite to membership, in the event that Colchester becomes a member of GMT pursuant to the terms outlined in the GMT charter.
+Should this Agreement terminate, for any reason, prior to the end date named in Section 2, this provision shall survive, unless it is otherwise memorialized in a different duly executed legal instrument, to which both GMT and Colchester are a party.

-SECTION 4: COLCHESTER RESPONSIBILIES
+SECTION 5: COLCHESTER RESPONSIBILITIES

 Colchester expressly acknowledges, understands, and agrees that: